anassteama/Partial_PCI_Target/README.md

 * Memory read multiple.
 * Parity generation.
 * Parity error generation.
-* 32 bit and 64 bits read and write transacation.
+* 32 bit and 64 bits read and write transacations.
 * Target has ability to terminate the transacation.

 HDL directory has the Verilog source files.